These light and fluffy classic potato gnocchi are flavored with freshly grated nutmeg and are served with a hearty cinnamon clove beef Stroganoff.

 - Heat the oven to 375 degrees F.

-- Poke a few holes into the raw potatoes with a fork (watch your fingers while you are doing that…).
+- Poke a few holes into the raw potatoes with a fork or a knife.
+(Watch your fingers while you are doing that.)2 pounds Russet potatoes

 - Peel the potatoes and put them through a potato ricer into a bowl.* Let the riced potatoes cool for a few minutes.

-- Add egg, flour, salt, nutmeg and pepper to the potatoes and distribute them evenly by stirring them around with a fork.
+- Add egg, flour, salt, nutmeg and pepper to the potatoes.
+Distribute evenly by stirring them around with a fork.1 large egg, lightly beaten, ¾ cup all-purpose flour, 1 teaspoon salt, ⅛ teaspoon freshly grated nutmeg, pinch of fresh black pepper

 - Carefully knead the ingredients by hand just enough to let them come together into a ball.